-Vehicle-to-Vehicle application expect other vehicles that are in proximity of each other and have authorization from a network operator to exchange V2V application information such as location, speed and other attributes.
+Vehicle-to-Vehicle applications expect other vehicles that are in proximity to each other and have authorization from a network operator to exchange V2V application information such as location, speed, and other attributes.

 Vehicle to-Infrastructure refers to the transmission of V2I application information to Road Side Units (RSU) or other locally relevant application servers.

 Vehicle-to-Network applications communicate with external application servers, such as enterprise payment systems (EPS) for toll collection.

 Vehicle-to-Pedestrian applications exchange information between vehicles and pedestrians.
 For example, a pedestrian that has a wearable device that transmits a signal to a vehicle.

 V2X applications are evolving rapidly as car manufacturers harness the increasing computing power and improved wireless technology being developed by network companies to transform the way people drive their cars.
 The information that cars collect from and sends out to the V2X network will be used to improve the driving experience for all drivers on the road.
 V2X technology could also benefit cities, as vehicle movement data could be used to improve traffic flow and design better roads and traffic infrastructure.
 The promise of V2X is that it will make both cars and roads safer.